What’s Ahead for the Health Care Industry in 2025?

 “My work with health care organizations shows that direct primary care isn’t just another payment model—it fundamentally changes how doctors and patients work together.
 When we strip away layers of billing complexity, we often find that quality and efficiency improve.”

-Lee believes that the soaring health care costs will reshape the demand for and supply of health care services, with price transparency becoming a critical factor for the functioning of health care markets.
+Lee said she believes that the soaring health care costs will reshape the demand for and supply of health care services, with price transparency becoming a critical factor for the functioning of health care markets.

-“My research in health care negotiations shows that when patients can compare prices, it doesn’t just help them make better choices,” he said.
+“My research in health care negotiations shows that when patients can compare prices, it doesn’t just help them make better choices,” she said.
 “It changes how health care organizations compete and set their prices.
 The incoming administration’s emphasis on transparency could accelerate these changes.”

 Panos Mourdoukoutas